publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schVIII/m__us_usc_t42_s300a.md

  __Study of State Delivery of Services; Report to Congress__

     [Pub.
 L. 97–35, title IX, § 931(c)][/us/pl/97/35/s931/c], Aug.
 13, 1981, [95 Stat.
-570][/us/stat/95/570], directed Secretary of Health and Human Services to conduct a study of possible ways of State delivery of services for which assistance is authorized by title X of the Public Health Service Act \[this subchapter\] and to report to Congress on results of such study 18 months after Aug.
+570][/us/stat/95/570], directed Secretary of Health and Human Services to conduct a study of possible ways of State delivery of services for which assistance is authorized by title X of the Public Health Service Act \[[42 U.S.C.
+300][/us/usc/t42/s300] et seq.\] and to report to Congress on results of such study 18 months after Aug.
 13, 1981.

 ----------